Internal Medicine is considered as both specialty and primary care for adults.

 Internal Medicine as Primary Care

-Dr. Warren believes that internists are optimally suited to provide primary care for the adult patient.
-He has trained hard to become an expert in disease prevention, early detection, and health promotion.
-His focused approach can help you.
+Dr. Warren and Dr. Beda believe that internists are optimally suited to provide primary care for the adult patient.
+They have trained hard to become experts in disease prevention, early detection, and health promotion.
+Their focused approach can help you.
 Research shows us we still miss many opportunities to prevent disease and to prevent ugly complications of existing diseases.